-Prudential Guidelines on Restructuring of Advances-Annex-4(a)
+Prudential Guidelines on Restructuring of Advances Key Concepts i) Advances ii) Fully Secured

-Key Concepts

-(i) Advances

 The term 'Advances' will mean all kinds of credit facilities including cash credit, overdrafts, term loans, bills discounted / purchased, receivables, etc. and investments other than that in the nature of equity.